Nik Turner: 1940–1969: Early years

-Turner was born in Oxford in August 1940 to a theatrical family, although his father was working in a munitions factory.
-At the age of 13 his family moved to the Kent seaside resort of Margate where he worked at the local funfair during the summer holiday season, befriending another seasonal worker Robert Calvert.
-His first influences were rock and roll and the films starring James Dean.
+Turner was born in Oxford in August 1940 to a theatrical family, although his father worked in a munitions factory to support them.
+At the age of 13, his family moved to the Kent seaside resort of Margate where he worked at the local funfair during the summer holiday season, befriending Robert Calvert, another seasonal worker.
+His first creative influences were rock and roll and films starring James Dean.

 Turner went on to complete an engineering course and then undertook one voyage in the Merchant Navy.
 He then set about travelling around Europe picking up menial jobs, and it was during a stint as a roustabout in a travelling music circus in 1967 that he made the acquaintance of Dave Brock in Haarlem, the Netherlands.

 Turner had two years of clarinet and saxophone lessons in the early 1960s but never considered himself good enough to pursue them seriously.
-Whilst travelling around Europe he encountered some free jazz players in Berlin who impressed upon him the importance of expression over technical proficiency, and it was then that he decided that what he "wanted to do was play free jazz in a rock band".
+Whilst travelling around Europe, he encountered some free jazz players in Berlin who impressed upon him the importance of expression over technical proficiency, and it was then that he decided that "[what he] wanted to do was play free jazz in a rock band".